-- You want to escape the crowds and experience the wilder side of the island
+- you don't love crowds and want to experience the more authentic side of the island

-- You're more interested in trekking and tranquility than fashion and nightlife
+- you are more interested in peaceful surroundings and walking and hiking trails than nightlife

-What are the differences between Capri and Anacapri?
+What are the differences between the towns of Capri and Anacapri?

-- Anacapri's hotels and restaurants tend to be less expensive
+- The hotels, B&Bs, and restaurants are generally less expensive

-- The nightlife in Anacapri is a lot less lively
+- The nightlife in Anacapri is much more understated

 How far is Anacapri from Capri?

 Capri and Anacapri are 3 kilometers apart and are connected by a public bus route.
 The bus runs every 15 minutes and takes about 10 minutes between towns.
 Tickets cost €1.80.
 For more information, see getting around Capri.